VCU-Bioinformatics-Core/bulk_rnaseq_analyses/differential_expression/README.md

 ## Future Improvements

-- Add a module to produce R Markdown Reports
+- Add support for EdgeR package to perform differential expression analysis.
-- Add support for EdgeR package to perform differential expression analysis
+- Add functionality to perform analysis using multi-comparison a contrast matrix as well as covariates.
-- Add functionality to perform analysis using multi-comparison a contrast matrix as well as covariates
+- Add KEGG analysis module.

 ## Contact

 If you need to reach the BISR group please email us at: [mccbioinfo@vcu.edu] or open a Github Issue to this repo.